Module code: R9012

 Teaching method: Lecture, Seminar

-In this module, which is taught and assessed in French, you'll gain insights into significant historical and cultural developments in the second part of the 20th century in France, possibly with some reference also to the first decade of the 21st century.
+This module, which is taught and assessed in French, provides insights into significant historical and cultural developments in the second part of the 20th century in France, possibly with some reference also to the first decade of the 21st century.

 The precise socio-political themes, artistic movements or cultural artefacts selected for study may vary from year to year, according to the faculty delivering the tuition.